Juan-Carlos Molleda, Ph.D.

 Office: 2085 Weimer

-Adding to Dr. Molleda’s outreach to the professional community, he currently acts as a founding member of the Institute for Public Relations’ Commission on Global Public Relations Research.
+Adding to Dr. Molleda’s outreach to the professional community, he currently acts as member of the Board of Trustees of the Institute for Public Relations and a founding member of its Commission on Global Public Relations Research.
+Also, he acts as Latin American liaison of the Public Relations Society of America’s Certification in Education for Public Relations (CEPR).
 Dr. Molleda’s research interests are in global corporate public relations management, including coordination and control mechanisms and transnational crises; public relations practices, regulations, professionalism, and social roles in Latin America; multi-sector partnerships creation and maintenance; and the interplay between the construct of authenticity and strategic communication practices.
 He has introduced to the international academic community the concept and theory of cross-national conflict shifting (Journalism Studies, Public Relations Review), the Latin American School of Public Relations (“Journalism Studies”), as well as the social roles of public relations in Brazil (“Journal of Public Relations Research”) and Colombia (PRSA Educators Academy and Anagramas, a peer-reviewed publication from Universidad de Medellin, Colombia).

 Public relations classes taught include: Principles, campaigns, research, international perspective, and project in lieu of thesis.
 Other classes taught internationally: Public diplomacy and strategic communication, strategic communication management, corporate identity and branding, and strategic communications and the French culture.